Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: General case

-Therefore finally \begin{thm} The fundamental class of $X\sbc 2._B$ of the closure of the locus of hyperelliptic divisors on smooth hyperelliptic curves is give by \eqspl{}{ [\he^2]=(-1)^{g-1}[c(\ae)/c(\Lambda_2(\omega))]_{g-1} -[\rR^\sep]_\vir } where $[\rR]_\vir$ is given by \eqref{[Rsep]}. \end{thm} \newsection{Azimuthal intersection theory} \newsubsection{Chern classes of azimuthal bundles} The azimuthal bundle $\ae$ is obtained by a polyechelon modification (\cite{echelon}, \S 3), i.e. sequence of mutually transverse echelon modifications corresponding to seps and biseps, and to compute its chern classes it suffices to compute how these classes change on passing from one bundle $E$, a partial azimuthal modification, to $E_\theta$ or $E_\vtheta$.
+Thus we have finally obtained our main result on the hyperelliptic class: \begin{thm} The fundamental class on $X\sbc 2._B$ of the closure of the locus of hyperelliptic divisors on smooth hyperelliptic curves is give by \eqspl{he-fund-class-eq}{ [\he^2]=(-1)^{g-1}[c(\ae)/c(\Lambda_2(\omega))]_{g-1} -[\rR^\sep]_\vir } where $[\rR^\sep]_\vir$ is given by \eqref{[Rsep]}. \end{thm} As mentioned in the Introduction, the image of this class on $B$ is fully computed in genus 3, e.g. in \cite{internodal}, \S 4.5.
+For the computation of the boundary in genus 4, see \S \ref{genus-4-example}.
+The computation of this image can be approached via the following \begin{cor} If the image on $B$ of the locus of smooth hyperelliptic fibres of $X/B$ is of codimension $g-2$, then the fundamental class of its closure is, where $\omega:=\omega_{X/B}$: \eqspl{}{ [\he]_B=(\pi_B)_*(\frac{1}{2g-2}(-1)^{g-1}[c(\ae)/c(\Lambda_2(\omega))]_{g-1}(\omega)\sbr 2.). } \end{cor} \begin{proof} Each smooth hyperelliptic curve contributes a linear pencil to the locus $\he$ above, and $2g-2$ many members of this pencil will have a point in common with a fixed canonical divisor.
+Therefore the formula follows from \eqref{he-fund-class-eq} by multiplying by $\omega\sbr 2.$, except for the vanishing of the term coming from $\mathrm R^\sep$.
+This term vanishes because, as is well known from residues, $\omega|_\theta$ is trivial for any node $\theta$, therefore $\omega\sbr 2.$ is trivial on $\mathrm R^\theta$. \end{proof} \newsection{Azimuthal intersection theory} \newsubsection{Chern classes of azimuthal bundles} We will assume WLOSG\footnote{without loss of significant generality} that $g>2$.
+The azimuthal bundle $\ae$ is obtained by a polyechelon modification (\cite{echelon}, \S 3), i.e. sequence of mutually transverse echelon modifications corresponding to seps and biseps, and to compute its Chern classes it suffices to compute how these classes change on passing from one bundle $E$, a partial azimuthal modification, to a further partial azimuthal modification, viz. $E_\theta$ or $E_\vtheta$.
 Note that $E$ inherits from the initial $\be$ subsheaves $E^{.,.}$ and quotients $\lf{E}, \rt{E}$, which are corresponding modifications of the analogous sheaves associated to $\be$.